bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.8.4
+    3.9.4
    </td>
    <td colspan="2" >
-    Ensure the transferring assets that delegate the execution flow to other smart contracts is done securely. eg: The ERC721 standard code, which triggers the invocation of the onERC721Received function
+    Ensure the transferring assets that delegate the execution flow to other smart contracts is done securely. eg: The ERC721 standard code, which triggers the invocation of the onERC721Received function.
    </td>
    <td>High
    </td>